ClemensElflein/openmower.de/README.md

 ## Languages

 The site supports English and German.
-See [the multilingual editing and validation guide](docs/multilanguage.md).